kfrancischen/MESH/doc/docs/LuaAPI/planar.md

 * Output: None

-* Note: this function uses Gauss-kronrod adaptive integral algorithm in `IntegrateKPrarallel()`.
+* Note: this function uses Gauss-kronrod adaptive integral algorithm in `IntegrateKParallel()`.
 The simulation will use this function if the integral option is not specified.